DataDog/helm-charts/charts/datadog/README.md

 ⚠️ Migrating from 1.x to 2.x requires a manual action.

 The `datadog` chart has been refactored to regroup the `values.yaml` parameters in a more logical way.
-Please follow the [migration guide](https://github.com/DataDog/helm-charts/blob/main/charts/datadog/docs/Migration_1.x_to_2.x.md) to update you `values.yaml` file.
+Please follow the [migration guide](https://github.com/DataDog/helm-charts/blob/main/charts/datadog/docs/Migration_1.x_to_2.x.md) to update your `values.yaml` file.

 #### From 1.19.0 onwards